stonepros/stone/doc/releases/nautilus.rst

 v14.2.3 Nautilus
 ================

-This is the third bug fix release of Ceph Nautilus release series.
+This is the third bug fix release of Stone Nautilus release series.
 We recommend all Nautilus users upgrade to this release.
 For upgrading from older releases of ceph, general guidelines for upgrade to nautilus must be followed :ref:`nautilus-old-upgrade`.